rmcgrath050/Learning-Journal/Module 8 - Data integration techniques/4. Designing data architectures for scalability and flexibility/task1.md

 4. Invalid email handling - some spaces in the data, should we correct (assuming spaces should be removed), or flag somehow?
 5. DOB ambiguity - data presents as DD/MM/YY - are we safe to use age to derive century like with French data?
+6. I think just one more Scottish question now - 6.
+Location mapping - this data has District, can you confirm if this is equivalent to County (UK) and State (USA)?
+Based on limited sample data I believe so